 While you want your bathroom to capture your personality, it’s also prudent to evaluate what changes and upgrades will have long-lasting value.
-Incorporating a few of those elements into your remodel enables you to create a trendy yet timeless bathroom that will provide you comfort while still appealing to future homebuyers.
-Here are a few classic bathroom remodel trends to consider:
+Incorporating a few of those elements into your remodel enables you to create a trendy yet timeless bathroom that will provide you comfort while still appealing to future home buyers.
+Here is a few classic bathroom remodel trends to consider:

 4. Make it Marble

-When it comes to timeless bathroom designs, you can’t go wrong with marble.
-Whether you incorporate it into your shower base, floor or a vanity countertop, this classic material is both durable and attractive.
-Additionally, it fits well into nearly any design aesthetic, whether traditional or contemporary.
-Marble adds a nice contrast to your other finishes while making the whole space look and feel distinctly luxurious.
+When it comes to timeless bathroom design elements, marble is a prime example.
+Whether you incorporate it into your shower walls or the vanity countertop, this classic material is both durable and attractive.
+Additionally, it fits well into nearly any design aesthetic, whether traditional or contemporary, while elevating a space to feel more luxurious.

 5. Stick to Subway Tiles

 Retiling a bathroom isn’t something you’ll want to do often, so choosing a material, color, and pattern with timeless appeal is a priority when remodeling your New Jersey bathroom.
 Subway tile has been a bathroom mainstay for quite some time, and for good reason.
 It fits into most design styles, from farmhouse to mid-century modern and more.
 Also, the clean lines of subway tile offer a quiet background to other elements in the bathroom, like a statement vanity or custom penny tile on the shower floor.